Trusted family company since 1965

 The water softening process

-When we soften water using a water softener all we are doing is removing the calcium and magnesium minerals that are responsible for the lime scale around your home and this is done by a process called Ion exchange (please go to HOW DOES A WATER SOFTENER WORK).
+When we soften water using a water softener all it does is remove the calcium and magnesium minerals that are responsible for the limescale around your home.

-There are lots of people who misunderstand the water softening process; the fact is, because of how a water softener works it does leave a trace of sodium in your softened water, which you cannot taste or smell but it does not add salt to it.
+There are lots of urban myths and misunderstandings around how the water softening process works.
+But the fact is, a water softener does leave a minute trace of sodium in your softened water, which you cannot taste or smell.
+It is not detectable, and salt is not added to the water.

-The average amount of sodium found in a 250ml glass of softened water contributes to 1% of your daily sodium intake (Recommended daily intake by the NHS 2015 is 2,400mg of sodium).
-However, it is inadvisable to use soft water for making up baby formula, as it may affect its nutritional balance or if you are on a doctor prescribed low/zero sodium diet.
+The average amount of sodium found in a 250ml glass of softened water contributes approximately 25mg or 1% of your daily sodium intake (Recommended daily sodium intake by the NHS is 6g).
+An average glass of milk contains 105-120mgs of sodium.

 Enjoy the best of both worlds

-Some people say softened water tastes different; this is because we have removed the hard minerals from the water which, to some people, can leave the water tasting slightly odd.
+Some people may say that softened water tastes different.
+This is probably because the softening process has removed the hard minerals from the water which you have become used to.

-What you need to bear in mind, is that everyone’s reactions to different tastes and smells varies, and whilst a difference may be noticed when drinking plain soft water, often, if you add squash, tea or coffee that difference will be unnoticeable.
+Everyone’s reaction to different tastes and smells can vary, and whilst a difference may be noticed when drinking plain softened water, if you use it to make squash, tea or coffee that difference will be unnoticeable – apart from the absence of that floating scum or a film on the top of your favourite cuppa.

-So, in conclusion; soft water can have an altered taste due to the removal of hard minerals and there is a trace of sodium in your softened water, for example: there is approx. 25mg of sodium in a glass of soft water and 100mg sodium in a glass of whole milk.
+So, in conclusion; softened water can have an altered taste due to the removal of hard minerals and there is a trace of sodium left in.

 Get in Touch